microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/examples/v1.0-beta/New-MgSitePage.md

 		}
 	)
 }
-New-MgSitePage -SiteId $siteId -BodyParameter $params
+New-MgBetaSitePage -SiteId $siteId -BodyParameter $params
 ```
-This example shows how to use the New-MgSitePage Cmdlet.
+This example shows how to use the New-MgBetaSitePage Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).